mangomangomango0820/mangomangomango0820.github.io/index.md

 Tasks & Achievements :
 - Build test bench for post-Silicon Nand Flash storage devices;
-- Trouble shoot front-end and back-end function, and performance bugs of storage devices by debugging with linux kernel, scripts and hardware tools (e.g protocol analyzer);
+- Trouble shoot front-end and back-end function, and performance bugs by debugging with linux kernel, scripts and hardware tools (e.g protocol analyzer);
-- Understand the operating principle of power management ICs through datasheets and test results via design for test;
+- Understand the operating principle of power management ICs through data sheets and its influence on the connected sub components via different channels;;
-- Collect information and identify fundamental pattern, or trends in data by data analysis;
+- Design algorithms and strategies to identify fundamental pattern, or trends in data by data analysis;
-- Develop strategies/algorithms for analyzing results from main stream analysis software out of the purpose of competitor analysis and figure out weak points of pre-stage design;
 - Hands-on experience in setting up test platform;

 Learning Outcomes :
 - Experience with high-speed peripheral PCIe bus validation and debugging;
-- Experience with NVMe / ATA Security protocol;
+- Experience with protocols, e.g NVMe, ATA Security, and PCIe;
+- Experience with general connectivity IPs (I2C and UART);
-- Experience with test equipment and tool such as protocol analyzer and oscilloscope;
+- Experience with test equipment and tool, e.g protocol analyzer and oscilloscope;
-- Experience with general connectivity IPs (I2C / UART);
-- Experience in multi-threaded / parallel programming;
+- Experience in multi-threaded and parallel programming;
-- Experience with developing algorithm for competitor analysis;
+- Experience with data analysis via Pandas, NumPy and etc.;
-- Experience with git version control syste, e.g. bitbucket, github;
+- Experience with git version control system, e.g. Bitbucket, Github;
-- Mainly with Python; experience with C, html and shell scripts.
+- Program mainly with Python, and a few with C, html and shell scripts.

 #### Process Support Engineer